 A goodbye, an anniversary and a record.
 That sums up the thirtieth edition of IDFA.
 Leaving founder Ally Derks was awarded with a royal distinction, a party and a short film and the festival grew with 8000 visits against 2016.

 319 documentaries from all parts of the world (70 countries) came to Amsterdam and IDFA this year, and a lot of visitors: around 285.000 visits against 280.000 in 2016.
 Many directors came to the festival, joining 55 official Doc Talks and hundreds more q&a's after the screenings, providing much appreciated context.
 Also the (international) press was present.
-Have a look at a selection of press releases here.

 The Visual Voice